Key takeaways

 Homeowners associations (HOAs), the IRS and local taxing authorities can also foreclose on a property owner for failing to pay their HOA fees, property taxes or income tax.
-When this happens, the taxing authority or HOA goes through the same legal process by selling the assets at a tax deed sale or auction.

-Absolute Auction
+Absolute auction

-A minimum bid auction only sells to a bidder if they meet or exceed the minimum bid.
-If no one bids at or above that number, it is “sold” to the institution and becomes a real estate owned (REO) property.
+If no one bids at or above that number, it is “sold” to the institution and becomes a real estate owned, or REO, property.

-Reserve Auction
+Reserve auction

 One of the easiest ways to find real estate auctions is to look at homes for sale on Homes.com.
 You can filter the results for multiple listing types, including auctions, foreclosures and short sales.

 Online auctions are what you’re most likely to encounter.
 Bids are made electronically and the auction is usually completed in a few minutes or reviewed over a few days.
-Some smaller municipalities still hold auctions in person at the courthouse, although this is rare.
+Sometimes bidders must pre-register and physically appear on the live stream to place bids.

-How to Prepare for the Auction
+How to prepare for the auction

-Buying a house at an auction isn’t like buying a home on the traditional market.
+Buying a house at an auction isn’t like buying a home on the traditional housing market.
 “Definitely do your due diligence in advance,” says Robert Arnold, the owner and broker of Sand Dollar Realty in Altamonte Springs, Florida.

 Before bidding at real estate auctions confirm and research: